FAQ

 I only want to monitor or charge a small number of users on my domain.
 Do I have to buy a license that supports all users?

 The license is based on the number of user logon accounts registered with the system - usually the same number of login accounts on your domain.
 PaperCut periodically checks the number of users in its database and will prompt you if you exceed your license.
-If you only intend to monitor a small percentage of your users, you can import the users from a network group that contains a subset of your users.
-This is discussed in the knowledge base here.

 Our legal department would like to make some changes to your End User License Agreement (EULA).
 Is that OK?